SAP-archive/teched2021-DEV161/exercises/exC/README.md

 ## Excercise C.3 Adding the Order Page

-In order to add a new page, we click on the link labled "Catalog" in the upper right corner of AppGyver.
+In order to add a new page, we click on the link labled "Catalog" in the upper left corner of AppGyver.
 Here we see all our current pages and can add, or remove pages.
 Also we see here a "Global canvas".
 Here we could model non-UI related logic into the applicaton.

 Click on the "ADD NEW PAGE" plus sign on the left.
 A dialog appears and asks you for a new page name.
 Provide the name "New Booking".